Framework for systematic flow manipulation by wind and hydrokinetic energy turbine arrays: Example turbine arrays with deflection

 The optimal performance of an inline array of actuator disks when the deflection is absent was first derived by \cite{Newman1986} and serves as a useful reference in analyzing the model performances.
 Newman's result states that the maximum value of the combined array power coefficient based on the frontal area of $n$ inline actuator disks is $8n(n+1)/(3(2n+1)^2)$.
 For a single turbine ($n=1$), the maximum power coefficient simplifies to $16/27$ in agreement with Betz-Joukowsky (\LBJ) result \citep[see][]{Betz1920,Joukowsky1920,Okulov2012}, and as $n \to \infty$, the coefficient asymptotes to $2/3$.
-Newman claimed his calculation to apply only when the turbines are spaced more than half a diameter apart but not so far that turbulent mixing replenishes the deficit in the wake.
-Since our motivation is to investigate the fluid dynamics in the absence of turbulence and with turbine placement closer than practical wind turbine arrays, we compare our results with Newman's and find them to be applicable.
-Indeed, the maximum power extracted by our example arrays correlates well with Newman's predictions when the deflection is turned off, despite the arbitrarily chosen shapes of our actuator regions.
+Newman claimed his calculation to apply only when the turbines are spaced more than half a diameter apart but not so far that turbulent mixing replenishes the deficit in the wake, nor can the row of turbines be too long for the same reason.
+In the course of this investigation, we too find that the influence of turbulence could be sub-dominant when turbines are placed close to each other.
+In that case, we compare our results with Newman's and find them to be applicable when the deflection is turned off, despite the arbitrarily chosen shapes of our actuator regions.

 However, our main motivation is to investigate the performance of the array by deflecting the wake.
 In the first example the flow is deflected using airfoils and in the second example it is deflected by a distributed body force motivated by a cross-flow turbine.
 With the deflection turned on, the power extracted by the arrays increases due to the additional kinetic energy flux incident on them.
 These examples serve to demonstrate the feasibility of increased power generation with flow deflection, provide the motivation and set the stage for the idealized analysis.
 Note that we have neglected any externally imposed pressure gradient in the flow, as was done by \cite{Newman1986}.